Download the full PDF for Nevada

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Nevada remained unchanged at 63 percent in June.
+The labor force participation rate in Nevada fell to 62.7 percent in September from 62.8 percent in the prior month.

 The 10-year high for the labor force participation rate in Nevada was 64.4 percent occurring in December 2019, and the 10-year low was 56.7 percent in May 2020.